 Who Qualifies for Bariatric Surgery?

 To be considered for bariatric surgery, patients must meet the following minimum criteria:

-- Be 14 years of age or older and have reached physical and psychological maturity.
+- Must be 14 years of age or older and have reached physical and psychological maturity.

 - Have a body mass index (BMI) of 40 or greater.

-- Have one or more significant obesity-related comorbities including, but not limited to, conditions such as prediabetes and type 2 diabetes mellitus, obstructive sleep apnea, hypertension, fatty liver disease, polycystic ovarian syndrome (PCOS), dyslipidemia and/or pseudotumor cerebri.
+- Have one or more significant obesity-related conditions such as prediabetes, type 2 diabetes mellitus, obstructive sleep apnea, hypertension, fatty liver disease, polycystic ovarian syndrome (PCOS), dyslipidemia and/or pseudotumor cerebri.

 - Understand the lifelong commitment required after the surgery and committed to completing the six-month pre-surgery program